Hiren879/Fruit-Trade-Demo/README.md

 2. User can not enter keywords other than"BUY" or "SELL"
 3. User can not place SELL order before BUY order
 4. User can not SELL more quantity than he actually owns
+5. User can not directly get profit before making any BUY-SELL trades.

 ### Points taken care when creating Trade Engine :